microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 ![MSA Organizational Chart]({{ site.baseurl }}/assets/msa/MSA Organization Chart.png)

-## Start Your Journey and Stay Connected
+## Start Your Journey and Stay Connected🔗

 **Join our private [Cloud Security Community](https://aka.ms/PrSecCom) where you can sign-up to make a difference in helping us shape our products together.**